Sawah – The fascination of rice

-As a big fan of Asia, the rice fields have continued my fascination again and again.
-Rice is one of the most important staple foods for many people in the world.
+As a big fan of Asia, I am always fascinated by the rice fields.
+Rice is one of the most important staple foods for many people in this world.

-In many asian languages, the words for rice and well-being are identically – a sign of just how significance this plant is to so many people.
-It is common to ask, “Have you eaten your rice today?”, much like we would say, “How are you?”.
+In many Asian languages, the words for rice and well-being are identical – a sign of the great importance of this plant.
+It is common to greet each other with “Have you eaten rice today?” to ask “How are you?”.

-Health and well-being are stored in each person and can be activated.
-At the same time, we want to keep the core in us permanently, to keep it constitutionally fit and to clean it.
-So every person can develop to who he really is.
+Health and well-being are stored in every human being and can be activated.
+The basic core within us should be permanently nurtured, kept constitutionally fit and purified.
+In this way, every person can develop into who they really are.

 The word ki – energy and rice

-Originally, Reiki was written in Japanese in an older version of Kanji.
-For the word Ki the Kanji 氣 was used, which represents how engergy 米 radiates in all directions.
-This part of the Kanji character also means rice, which is understood as a source of energy in Asian coutries.
-Even today, scholars in traditional Japanese arts as well as the Jikiden Reiki teachers prefer the old spelling because it conveys exactly what Reiki is, a radiance of energy.
+Originally, in Japanese the word Reiki was written in an older kanji version.
+The kanji 氣 was used for the word Ki.
+The part 米 means rice, which is understood in Asian countries as the source of energy.
+It radiates energy in all directions.
+Today, scholars in traditional Japanese arts as well as Jikiden Reiki therapists and teachers still prefer the old spelling because it conveys exactly what Reiki is: the radiating of energy.

 The logo represents a plant seed that is beginning to grow and bloom.

 The green area is inspired by a bowl of matcha green tea – one of the best remedies for maintaining health.

 The colour green is the colour of life and energy flow, it has a calming and balancing effect.